Single and Double-click High-Rate Entanglement Generation Between Distant Ions Using Multiplexed Atomic Ensembles: Additional information on the calculation of the EN-BB state (single-click)

 \section{Additional information on the calculation of the EN-BB state (single-click)}

 In this appendix, we provide further details for the calculation of the EN state and the corresponding success probability.
-The key details and results of this are disscussed in Sec.~\ref{sec:SC_ENgen} of the main text.
-Based on the post-detection state in Eq.~\eqref{eq:click_state_EN}, we calculate the density matrix by tracing out the photonic loss (including \({c}_L\)) and detection channels and disregard the terms that are suppressed due to the temporal separation between the ion emission duration $T_a$ and SPDC correlation time.
+The key details and results of this are discussed in Sec.~\ref{sec:SC_ENgen} of the main text.
+Based on the post-detection state in Eq.~\eqref{eq:click_state_EN}, we calculate the density matrix by tracing out the photonic loss (including \({c}_L\)), the filtered part stored in the memory, and detection channels and disregard the terms that are suppressed due to the temporal separation between the ion emission duration $T_a$ and SPDC correlation time.
 This yields

 For brevity of the expressions, we introduce the state stored in the multi-mode memory conditioned on the detection of a click at time \(t_c\) as \(\ket{t_c} = \int_{\mathbb{R}} dt F(t_c,t) c^{\dag} \ket{\emptyset}\).
 The generated target state is \(\ket{\varphi_{\pm}} = \cos\theta \ket{1} \ket{\emptyset} \pm \sin\theta \ket{0} \ket{t_c}\), where the mixing angle \(\theta\) of the target state is determined by \(\tan\theta = \frac{\sqrt{\eta' \eta_m} \mu(t_c) \alpha_0 \beta_1}{\sqrt{\eta} \nu(t_c) \alpha_1 \beta_0}\) or approximated to second order \(\tan^2\theta \approx \frac{\abssq{\mu(t_c)}}{\abssq{\nu(t_c)}} \frac{\eta' \eta_m}{\eta} \frac{\abssq{\beta_1}}{\abssq{\alpha_1}} \left[ 1 - \abssq{\alpha_1} + \abssq{\beta_1} \right]\).